sushil-up/Next-Auth/README.md

 ### Configure Authentication Providers
 When setting up OAuth, in the developer admin page for each of your OAuth services, you should configure the callback URL to use a callback path of `{server}/api/auth/callback/{provider}`.

+ e.g. For Google OAuth you would use: `http://localhost:3000/api/auth/callback/google`.

+A list of configured providers and their callback URLs is available from the endpoint `api/auth/providers`.
+You can find more information at [Next Auth Providers](https://next-auth.js.org/v3/configuration/providers)